-Owen is currently completing a Master of Music degree at the Royal College of Music as a Hong Kong Scholar.
-His principal teachers are His principal teachers are Kenneth Hesketh (composition), Howard Williams (conducting), Michael Oliva (electroacoustic music), and Michael Ladouceur (film music).
-He obtained his Bachelor of Arts in Music with First Class Honours from the University of Hong Kong and is a recipient of numerous prizes and scholarships in recognition of his academic excellence, including the Hong Kong Scholarship for Excellence Scheme, Foundation Scholarship for Outstanding Students, HKU Faculty of Arts Dean’s Honours List, Hong Kong Children’s Choir Scholarship, Bernard Van Zuiden Prize, Rayson Huang Scholarship in Music, Jao Yu Tsong Memorial Prize in Music, Run Run Shaw Scholarship, and Prof. Robert Lord Memorial Prize in Music.
+Owen is currently a Doctor of Music (Composition) student at the Guildhall School of Music and Drama under the supervision of Julian Anderson.
+Previously, he graduated with a Master of Music (Composition) with Distinction from the Royal College of Music under the generous support of the Hong Kong Scholarship for Excellence Scheme.
+His principal teachers were Kenneth Hesketh (composition), Howard Williams (conducting), Michael Oliva (electroacoustic music), and Michael Ladouceur (film music).
+He obtained his Bachelor of Arts in Music with First Class Honours from the University of Hong Kong and is a recipient of numerous prizes and scholarships in recognition of his academic excellence, including the Foundation Scholarship for Outstanding Students, HKU Faculty of Arts Dean’s Honours List, Hong Kong Children’s Choir Scholarship, Bernard Van Zuiden Prize, Rayson Huang Scholarship in Music, Jao Yu Tsong Memorial Prize in Music, Run Run Shaw Scholarship, and Prof. Robert Lord Memorial Prize in Music.

 Owen is also grateful to the financial support of Macfarlane Walker Trust 2020, Goodenough College Bursary 2019 - 2021, and GSMD Financial Award 2020.